Imperal Docs

 BYOLLM (Bring Your Own LLM)

-- Compliance requires data not flow through Imperal's default LLMs.
+• Compliance requires data not flow through the platform's default LLMs.

 Long-form content generation

-Where the user asks the extension itself to draft something — not the [web-kernel](/en/reference/glossary/) router.
+The user asks your extension itself to draft something.

 The pattern